 The Corrective Action Plan (CAP) contains all findings and their proposed corrective actions (including timeframes for completion), agreed upon by the auditor and the supplier.

 As outlined in the PSCI Audit Guidance, the supplier may choose to share the audit documents with either all current and future PSCI members, or just with selected PSCI members.
 The first option is strongly recommended, as it maximizes the benefits both for suppliers and PSCI member companies.
-Furthermore, the supplier may choose to share digitally via our audit sharing platform (preferred) or using the PSCI Data Sharing Agreement
+Furthermore, the supplier may choose to share digitally via our online platform (preferred) or using the PSCI Data Sharing Agreement

 The supplier is responsible for correcting any findings listed in the CAP and must provide appropriate supporting documentation on the implementation of any corrective action.